dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 ## User secrets in non-web applications

-For projects which target `Microsoft.NET.Sdk`, such as console applications, you must install the configuration extension and user secrets nuget packages explicitly
+For projects which target `Microsoft.NET.Sdk`, such as console applications, install the configuration extension and user secrets NuGet packages explicitly.

 Installing with PowerShell: